How to Get Rid of Flea Beetles

 The adults overwinter in the soil, emerging when the temperatures reach 50°F. They are most harmful in the spring when they feed on your seedlings, killing them.
 Later in the season, when your plants are larger, the small holes they make in the leaves won't kill them.
 It's the diseases (wilt and blight) that they spread as they feed that can kill your plants.

 As the adults feed, they mate and lay their eggs on the roots of your crops.
 When they hatch, the larvae feed on those roots for 2 to 3 weeks, destroying the plants.
-They then pupate in the soil for an additional 2 to 3 weeks, emerging as adults to start the cycle over again.
+Plants cannot grow without roots.
+The larvae then pupate in the soil for an additional 2 to 3 weeks, emerging as adults to start the cycle over again.

 Delay Planting Your Garden